 Aim - The aim of the Ambulance Telehealth Programme is to replace and enhance the cab-based technology in the unscheduled care (emergency) ambulance fleet.
-The programme is being delivered over two overlapping phases and will be complete during Q3 2019.
+The Programme has been delivered over two overlapping phases, it will formally close during Q3 2019.